 • 1 garlic finely chopped

-• 2 teaspoons of sesame oil
+• 2 teaspoons sesame oil

-• 1 teaspoon Chinese or Tabasco hot sauce
+• 1 teaspoon Chinese hot sauce or Tabasco

 Preparation

-4. We put the wok on fire with a tablespoon of EVOO and distribute with rotating movements over the entire surface.
+4. Place a spoonful of EVOO in the wok and spread it over the entire surface using a circular motion.
 Let it smoke and then add the peeled and headless prawns.
-Sauté for 1-2 minutes, constantly moving the prawns through the wok, until they are pink, but be careful not to let them dry out.
-Remove to a plate and reserve.
+Sauté for 1-2 minutes, constantly moving the prawns around the wok, until they are pink, but be careful not to overcook them or they will dry out.
+Remove to a plate and set aside.

 6. Add the sauce and mix well so that all the ingredients are soaked.